nyej/tuxx/README.md

 ## Command Line Options

-The following command line options are supported by each test executable:
+The following command line options are supported by the resulting test executable:

 |Option|Description|
 |-|-|